matteodem/meteor-boilerplate/README.md

 # meteor-boilerplate

 This boilerplate is here to give you a structure for typical meteor projects, with a console tool to ease up some tasks.
+Here's what the boilerplate looks like: [boilerplate.meteor.com](http://boilerplate.meteor.com)

 ## How to install